 Elite Hotel, owned by an Anglo-Indian family, is another place where breudher making stays alive.
 Located at Princess Street in Fort Kochi, Elite has a bakery where breudher is made to order by their chef M. B. Asheeq.
 Elite was started by the late P. M. Thommen and is currently owned by his youngest son P. T. James.
 “We started the bakery in 1963.
 We were making Breudher from then.
 Back then, there were lots of Anglo-Indians over here and like making the bread, we used to make breudher everyday.
 It used to go but not now,” says James.
 He also mentions that breudher has ritualistic significance in their community.
 Breudher is served as breakfast for the wake observed seven days after a funeral.
 Christmas mornings also begin with a breakfast of breudher and butter.

 Ernest Luke Netto, an Anglo-Indian who used to spend December holidays in Fort Kochi during his childhood, recalls starting the food-heavy Christmas days with a breakfast of breudher made by his mom and aunt.
 Ernest is a passionate cook and for him, the breudher recipe is a cherished gastronomic inheritance from his family.
-He can’t trace back Dutch roots in his ancestry but breudher is a part of their traditional cuisine which is the Anglo-Indian cuisine of Kerala.
+There is no obvious Dutch connection in his family ancestry but breudher is a part of their traditional cuisine which is the Anglo-Indian cuisine of Kerala.
 Like in most parts of the world, Eurasian cuisine in Kerala is a confluence of culinary traditions from various parts of the world and has a distinct identity of its own.
 Breudher is among the many dishes which were born out of this synthesis.